-- The shareholders agreement should set out who can appoint directors, for example shareholders who hold 25% or more of shares, or a vote of shareholders owning 50% or more of the shares.
-The shareholders agreement should set out what decisions can be made by directors, and which decisions must be made by the shareholders.
+- 3A shareholders agreement should set out who can appoint directors — for example shareholders who hold 25% or more of the shares, or a vote of shareholders owning 50% or more of the shares.
+A shareholders agreement should set out which decisions must be made by directors and which decisions must be made by the shareholders.

-- The shareholders agreement should address when new shares are issued, and how shares can be sold.
-You may also incentivise key employees by issuing them with shares over time.
+- 5A shareholders agreement should address how new shares can be issued, and how shares can be sold.
+You may also incentivise key employees by issuing them with shares over time or when pre-agreed performance criteria are met.
 This is called vesting.
 Finally, make sure that you think about your exit strategy when drafting your shareholders agreement.

 If you need more information about Shareholders Agreements, speak to one of LegalVision’s specialist lawyers.
-We are small business specialists!
-Give us a call on 1300 544 755 or fill out the form on this page.
+Call us or fill out the form on this page.
 You can also download a free Shareholders Agreement from our site.